 Sod normally takes root after 14 days.
 The root system has grown when the sod becomes difficult to pick up off the ground.
 Avoid disturbing your sod during the first two weeks.

 What Kind of Sand Do You Use for Topdressing?

 Play sand is best because of its small granules.
 It improves drainage and allows nutrients into the soil.
 You will find play sand at most home or garden centers.

 DIY or Hire a Professional

-If quickly caught and repaired, most lawn-leveling tasks are basic and only require a minimum of supplies and sweat.
-The determining factor is how much work you are willing to do to correct the problem or if you’d prefer to hire a professional to do the lawn-leveling labor for you.
+If quickly caught and repaired, most lawn-leveling tasks are basic and require a minimum of supplies and sweat.
+The determining factor is how much work you are willing to do to correct the problem or if you’d prefer to hire a lawn care professional to do the lawn-leveling labor for you.